Voice Dictation for Lawyers: GDPR and Client Confidentiality

 Fast Dictate Pro: compliant with legal profession requirements

-Fast Dictate was designed to meet the requirements of professionals subject to confidentiality obligations.
-The Pro Plan offers the guarantees that legal authorities recommend verifying:
+Fast Dictate was designed for professionals subject to confidentiality obligations.
+The Pro Plan (€19.90/month) offers the guarantees that matter most when handling privileged information:

 - No model retraining on your voice data.
 Your dictations are not used to improve a shared model.